Do you want to know how to teach place value to KS2 pupils? If so, you’ve come to the right place!

 Pupils like Tommy are PRE-BOOSTER in their place value knowledge.

 Tommy’s needs are beyond the scope of a booster group or this post.
 He needs specifically targeted 1:1 support from a trainer professional, such as that provided by Third Space Learning to catch him up to a point where booster intervention could be considered.

-Start with bundles of straws.
+Start your place value lesson with bundles of straws.
 This may seem extreme but when pupils like Hamza are making errors with boundaries between ThHTU, or struggling to represent numbers in different ways, this can be a good teaching technique to help them improve their skills.

 We need to ensure they have secure foundations to their understanding of place value, as it is likely fundamental a lack of understanding in this area is causing their errors and lack of progress.